Samsung/tizen-docs/docs/application/native/guides/internationalization/resource-localization.md

     #: some_file.c:44 another_file.c:41
     ```

 	In non-trivial projects, such changes often happen.
 If you use source control and commit such changes even though no actual translation changes were made, each commit probably contains a change to the `.po` files.
-This hampers readability of the change history, and if several people are working in parallel and need to merge their changes, this creates extensive merge conflicts each time.For source control, only commit changes to `.po` files when there are actual translation changes, not because line comments have changed.
+This hampers readability of the change history, and if several people are working in parallel and need to merge their changes, this creates extensive merge conflicts each time.

+    For source control, only commit changes to `.po` files when there are actual translation changes, not because line comments have changed.

 - Use `_()` as shorthand for `i18n_get_text()`Since the `i18n_get_text()` function calls are very common, the Tizen Studio provides an abbreviation for this function.
 You can call it simply with `_()`.

 - Sort properly with `strcoll()`The `strcoll()` function is a string comparison tailored for sorting data for display.
-It works the same way as `strcmp()`, but sorts the data according to the current locale settings.Use the `strcoll()` function as the comparison function for sorting the data set you are using.
+It works the same way as `strcmp()`, but sorts the data according to the current locale settings.

+    Use the `strcoll()` function as the comparison function for sorting the data set you are using.

 - Help the translators in their work

     The PO file-based translation system is a common one and is likely to be known to translators.
 To provide the necessary information to help the translators in their work, it can be enough to mention its name (`gettext`).
 There is extensive additional documentation as well as questions and answers available on the Internet.

     Do not hesitate to put comments in your code above the strings to be translated, since they can be extracted along with the strings and saved in the `.po` files for the translator to see.

 ## Related Information
 * Dependencies